icon

 Excess Fat Under the Chin

 Excess fat beneath the chin, often called a double chin, can result from weight gain or ageing.
 Chin liposuction helps to remove this fat, providing a slimmer and more defined jawline.
-By reducing fullness in the neck and chin area, chin liposuction can improve facial proportions, making the overall appearance more balanced.
+By reducing fullness in the neck and chin area, chin liposuction can improve facial proportions, making the overall appearance more balanced (an aesthetic goal often paired with rhinoplasty Surgery for perfect profile harmony).

 Boosting Self-Confidence